 Myth 3: Not having an attorney will be more favorable to my case and will expedite the process.

 Absolutely wrong!
-Having an attorney who understands the Social Security disability system will help you navigate through the bureaucratic maze faster, avoid costly mistakes and provide an easier, more beneficial experience.
+Having an attorney who understands the Social Security disability system will help you navigate through the bureaucratic maze faster, avoid costly mistakes, and provide an easier, more beneficial experience.
+So whether you need a social security lawyer florida, or a local one, you will find yourself in a good position when dealing with your social security claim.

 Myth 4: I cannot get Social Security disability benefits because I have a history of drug or alcohol abuse.